MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 ms.topic: conceptual
 ms.workload: na
 ms.search.keywords:
-ms.date: 02/28/2022
+ms.date: 08/03/2022
 ms.author: jswymer

 ---
-# Opening and Sharing Business Central Files in OneDrive
+# Opening and Sharing Business Central Files in Microsoft OneDrive

-[!INCLUDE[prod_short](includes/prod_short.md)] makes it easy to store, manage, and share files with other people through OneDrive for Business.
-On most pages where files are available, such as the Report Inbox or files that are attached to records, you'll find an **Open in OneDrive** and **Share** action.
+[!INCLUDE[prod_short](includes/prod_short.md)] makes it easy to store, manage, and share files with other people through Microsoft OneDrive for Business.
+On most pages with available files, such as the Report Inbox or when files are attached to records, you'll find **Open in OneDrive** and **Share** actions.

 :::image type="content" source="media/onedrive-overview-report-inbox-w-outline.png" alt-text="The Open in OneDrive and Share actions for reports":::